October 11, 2011 | 10:00am

 DJ 812 at Portland's.

-First Friday at Portland's offers the funky turntable techniques of DJ 812, a$3 rotating tap of national and local beers and best of all a perfect place to people watch.
+$3 rotating tap of national and local beers and best of all a perfect place to people watch.

 $3 Devil's Ale was the rotating beer special at Portland's First Friday.